bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h3 id="ch1-3-5">1.3.5 With Thumbnails, Using JSON Cues</h3>
 <!------------------------------------------------------------------------------------------------>

-Example #5: create a chapter menu with image thumbnails
+Example #5: create a chapter menu with image thumbnails.

 Instead of using text (optionally using HTML for styling, multi lines, etc.), it is also possible to use JSON objects as cue values that can be